 Anders Jönsson, Valkärra, Sweden:

-– for making my Epson printer fit in all possible ways for this project.
+– for making my Epson printer fit for this project.

 Vahid Reza Darejati, Lund: